-- a. all judicial service as a member after November 30,1984; - b. all judicial service before December 1, 1984; - c. service credited while receiving disability benefits under the Program; and - d. all service creditable under the State Employee and Teacher or Participating Local District Retirement Programs provided the member elects to have the member's own and the employer's contributions on behalf of the service transferred to the Judicial Program.
+- A. all judicial service as a member after November 30, 1984; - B. all judicial service before December 1, 1984; - C. service credited while receiving disability benefits under the Program; and - D. all service creditable under the State Employee and Teacher Program provided the member elects to have the member's own and the employer's contributions on behalf of the service transferred to the Judicial Program.

-5. Service Retirement Benefits
+5. Service Retirement Benefits:

-- a.
-Eligibility for Members With at Least Ten Years of Creditable Service on July 1, 1993 - i.
-Eligibility for members in active service and inactive members: - 25 years of creditable service. - ii.
-Eligibility alternative for members in active service: - Attainment of age 70 with at least one year of service immediately before retirement. - iii.
-Eligibility for members not in active service at retirement, and not in active service on or after October 1, 1999: - Attainment of age 60 and ten years of creditable service. - iv.
-Eligibility for members not in active service at retirement, but in active service on or after October 1, 1999: - Attainment of age 60 and five years of creditable service. - b.
-Eligibility for Members With Less Than Ten Years of Creditable Service on July 1, 1993 - i.
-Eligibility for members in active service and inactive members: - 25 years of creditable service. - ii.
-Eligibility alternative for members in active service: - Attainment of age 70 with at least one year of service immediately before retirement. - iii.
-Eligibility for members not in active service at retirement, and not in active service on or after October 1, 1999: - Attainment of age 62 with ten years of creditable service. - iv.
-Eligibility for Members not in Active Service at Retirement, but in Active Service on or After October 1, 1999: - Attainment of age 62 and five years of creditable service.
+Eligibility:

+A. Eligibility for Members With at Least Ten Years of Creditable Service on July 1, 1993 i.
+Eligibility for members in active service and inactive members:

+25 years of creditable service.

+ii.
+Eligibility alternative for members in active service:

+Attainment of age 70 with at least one year of service immediately before retirement.

+iii.
+Eligibility for members not in active service at retirement, and not in active service on or after October 1, 1999:

+Attainment of age 60 and ten years of creditable service.

+iv.
+Eligibility for members not in active service at retirement, but in active service on or after October 1, 1999:

+Attainment of age 60 and five years of creditable service.

+B. Eligibility for Members With Less Than Ten Years of Creditable Service on July 1, 1993 i.
+Eligibility for members in active service and inactive members:

+25 years of creditable service.

+ii.
+Eligibility alternative for members in active service:

+Attainment of age 70 with at least one year of service immediately before retirement.

+iii.
+Eligibility for members not in active service at retirement, and not in active service on or after October 1, 1999:

+Attainment of age 62 with ten years of creditable service.

+iv.
+Eligibility for Members not in active service at retirement, but in active service on or after October 1, 1999:

+Attainment of age 62 and five years of creditable service.

+C. Eligibility for Members With Less Than Five Years of Creditable Service on July 1, 2011 i.
+Eligibility for members in active service and inactive members:

+25 years of creditable service.

+ii.
+Eligibility alternative for members in active service:

+Attainment of age 70 with at least one year of service immediately before retirement.

+iii.
+Eligibility for members not in active service at retirement, and not in active service on or after October 1, 1999:

+Attainment of age 65 with ten years of creditable service.

+iv.
+Eligibility for Members not in active service at retirement, but in Active Service on or After October 1, 1999:

+Attainment of age 65 and five years of creditable service.

+Benefit: